 Fire Control Tools and Water Supply Must Be Present

-The water supply can be a pressurized fire extinguisher, a pump can or garden hose, and be sure to test it out before igniting the fire to be sure it works properly.
+The water supply can be a pressurized fire extinguisher, a pump can or garden hose.
+Be sure to test it out before igniting the fire to be sure it works properly.
 Also, if relying on a garden hose double-check that the water supply is turned on and that there are no cracks in the hose itself.
 You are required to have a water supply and fire control tools on hand.

 Watch the Wind: Be Prepared to Extinguish All Open Burning